KyPython/devops-productivity-suite-site/week_3_day_15_21.md

 - [ ] Can answer: "What if we use a different branching model?"

 **Key Talking Points:**
-- "Standardize your branching strategy and PR process"
-- "Reduce merge conflicts and speed up code reviews"
+- "Proper Git workflows prevent merge conflicts and broken code"
 - "PR templates ensure reviewers have all the context they need"
 - "Feature branches let developers experiment safely without breaking main"
 - "We customize the branching strategy to match your team's needs - GitFlow, GitHub Flow, or your own model"